HwWobbe/WipHww/README.md

   - re-organization
     - refer to Gists
     - ...
-  - add a DiigoH link
+  - add a DiigoH link.
 - more Scrutiny > more privateRepos - at least till Fall+
   - localAi will alleviate this
 - add-weather-dashboard